 How to Use Avocado Oil on Skin

-If your skin is causing you more dryness issues than your hair, you’ll be happy to know that several of those same benefits can apply to the rest of your body, too.
+If your skin is drier than your hair, you’ll be happy to know that several of those same benefits can apply to the rest of your body, too.
 Although skin is usually able to absorb avocado oil really well, there is always the chance your pores won’t agree with it and you and decide to get clogged up instead.
 That’s why it’s always a good idea to start with a smaller patch of skin to test with before slathering the oil all over yourself.

 Avocado Oil vs. Olive Oil

 By now, you’re probably wondering if all of these benefits really make avocado oil that much better than regular olive oil.
 As far as cooking is concerned, the health benefits between the two are fairly similar.
 Olive oil does contain less phytosterols than avocado oil, which according to the Cleveland Clinic are naturally occurring compounds that block cholesterol due to their similar structure.
 If you’re someone who is looking to get the biggest heart-healthy bang for your cooking oil buck, avocado oil wins over olive oil based on that alone.

 If you also add in that the flavor of avocado oil is more subtle than some olive oils, then the contest is pretty much over — and we haven’t even gotten to the effects of each on our hair and skin.
 That’s an even simpler battle to examine.
 The larger amounts of vitamin E found in avocado oil outrank the amount found in olive oil.
 The benefits of vitamin E have been studied for decades, like the research from 2005 that found it able to prevent oxidative distress from UV rays.
 Basically, both of these oils have lots of good stuff going on, but avocado oil has just a little bit extra that makes it when in this competition.